The Gardener's Son (1977)

 Wiki.

 The Gardener's Son is a 1977 American historical crime drama television film directed by Richard Pearce and written by Cormac McCarthy.
 Set in the company town of Graniteville, South Carolina during the Reconstruction era, the story is based on a real historical 1876 murder and subsequent trial.
 The Gardener's Son dramatizes the tensions between the working-class McEvoy family and the wealthy Greggs, whose patriarch owned the town cotton mill.
 Brad Dourif stars as Robert McEvoy, a disgruntled amputee who in 1876 killed James Gregg (Kevin Conway).
-The plot presents the complex material and psychological conditions for the crime while leaving the ultimate question of a single motive undecidable.
+The plot presents the complex material and psychological conditions for the crime while leaving the ultimate question of motive ambiguous.

 Though set in South Carolina, The Gardener's Son was mostly filmed around Burlington, North Carolina and partly in Virginia.
 It was shot on location at historical sites that had been scouted for their period accuracy, far from the visible encroachments of modern technology like powerlines.
 Other members of the cast included Nan Martin, Jerry Hardin, Anne O'Sullivan, Penny Allen, Ned Beatty, and Paul Benjamin, plus 34 nonprofessional actors from around North Carolina cast in bit parts.
 Charles Gross composed the spare, Appalachian-influenced score.